-Destiny 2 features a powerful weapon system that is, unfortunately, not very intuitive for newcomers.
-In fact, even experienced players can have a hard time explaining the difference between weapon classes and types, special weapons and energy weapons, etc.
+Destiny 2 features a powerful weapon system that also happens to be quite unintuitive for newcomers.
+Understanding the difference between weapon classes and types, Special weapons and Energy weapons, and so on, can be difficult at first.

-This guide will walk you through Destiny 2’s weapon system, starting with the basics, but also covering its more nuanced aspects.
+This guide will walk you through Destiny 2’s weapon system, starting with the basics and then covering its more nuanced aspects.

 Weapon Classes in Destiny 2

 Weapons in Destiny 2 are divided into three classes: Primary weapons, Special weapons, and Heavy weapons.
-These classes are defined by the type of ammo they require, either the always available Primary ammo (white boxes), the rarer Special ammo (green boxes), or the hardest to obtain Heavy ammo (purple boxes).
+These classes are defined by the type of ammo they require, either the infinitely available Primary ammo (white boxes), the rarer Special ammo (green boxes), or the hardest-to-obtain Heavy ammo (purple boxes).

 Weapon types in Destiny 2